nytlabs/streamtools/README.md

 ## How Streamtools works

 Streamtools' basic paradigm is straightforward: data flows from *blocks* through *connections* to other blocks.

-A block perfoms some operation on each message it recieves, and that operation is defined by the block's *type*.
-Each block has zero or more *rules* which define that block's behaviour.
-Each block has a set of named *routes* that can recieve data, emit data, or respond to queries.
+* A block perfoms some operation on each message it recieves, and that operation is defined by the block's *type*.

-A block's rule can be set directly by double clicking on a block and typing in the rule manually.
-Alternatively, a block's rule can be set by sending an appropriately formed message to the block's `rule` route.
+* Each block has zero or more *rules* which define that block's behaviour.
+* Each block has a set of named *routes* that can recieve data, emit data, or respond to queries.

-You can connect blocks together, via their routes, using connections.
+* You can connect blocks together, via their routes, using connections.
 You can connect to any inbound route, and so data flowing through streamtools can be used to set the rules of the blocks in the running pattern.

-We call a collection of connected blocks a *pattern*, and it is possible to export and import whole patterns from a running instance of streamtools.
-Together, these 5 concepts: blocks, rules, connections, routes and patterns form the basic vocabulary we use to talk about streamtools.
+* We call a collection of connected blocks a *pattern*, and it is possible to export and import whole patterns from a running instance of streamtools.

+Together, these 5 concepts: blocks, rules, connections, routes and patterns form the basic vocabulary we use to talk about streamtools, and about streaming data systems.